jchtaniegra17/axioflow-terms/README.md

 ---

-*By using AxioFlow Suite, you acknowledge that you have read and agree to these Terms of Use.*
+*By using AxioFlow Business, you acknowledge that you have read and agree to these Terms of Use.*